Your Own Design is not a problem

 SOME HELPFUL HINTS TO CONSIDER WHEN DESIGNING YOUR OWN KIT HOME

-Every block of land, every individual and family group have unique requirements.
-Our clients have told us that one of the advantages in buying their Kit Home is how easy it is working with us and using their ideas to design their home that fulfil these requirements.
+Every block of land, every individual or family group have their own unique requirements.
+One of the advantages of buying an Illawarra Steel Frame Kit Home is how easy it is working together with your ideas to fulfil these requirements.

-You can either use one of our standard plans as a starting point or bring in your own ideas in.
-Either way details below should help start the process.
+You can use one of our standard plans as a starting point or bring in your own ideas.
+Here are some helpful hints to start the process.

 Please don’t hesitate to ask for help.
 Good luck.
 Look forward to hearing from you.